 CU Boulder guarantees that if the scheduling of essential courses is found to have prevented a student in the College of Arts and Sciences from completing all coursework necessary for a BA or BFA degree from the university by the end of the student's eighth consecutive fall and spring semester, the college will provide tuition plus any course fees for all courses required for completion of the degree requirements.

 The College of Arts and Sciences has adopted a set of guidelines to define the conditions under which a student should expect to graduate in four years.
-More information is available through the Academic Advising Center and major program and departmental offices.
+More information is available through the Arts and Sciences Academic Advising Center and major program and departmental offices.
 This guarantee extends to all students who enrolled the summer of 1994 or after into the College of Arts and Sciences as first-semester freshmen without MAPS deficiencies and who satisfy all the requirements described below.
 This guarantee cannot be extended to include completion of a second major, a double degree, a minor, a teaching certificate or other certificate program.
 Some CU Boulder study abroad programs may not provide a sufficient range of courses to allow students to meet the requirements and thus students who participate in study abroad are not included in this guarantee.

 Four-Year Guarantee Requirements

 - Students should enroll in University of Colorado Boulder coursework for eight consecutive fall and spring semesters.

 - No fewer than 60 credit hours of applicable coursework should be completed with passing grades by the end of the second year (24 calendar months), 90 credit hours by the end of the third year (36 calendar months) and 120 credit hours by the end of the fourth year.
 Students should enroll in and pass an average of 15 credit hours each semester.